-Answer: The stomach is at an acidic pH level of 2-3 whereas a neutral pH level is about 7 which is close to the pH level of our blood.
-An acidic environment in the stomach is the best environment for absorption and assimilation of the nutrients that we ingest.
-It is in this environment that proteins can be broken down into parts that we can absorb for nutrition.
-This acid environment is also beneficial to absorb other nutrients such as vitamins and minerals that serve as co-factors in many biochemical pathways to keep your body running efficiently, especially while working to release extra pounds.
+Answer: The stomach is at an acidic pH level of 2-3, whereas a neutral pH level is about 7, which is close to the pH level of our blood.
+An acidic environment in the stomach is the best environment for absorption and assimilation of the nutrients we ingest.
+In this environment, proteins can be broken down into parts that we can absorb for nutrition.
+This acid environment is also beneficial for absorbing other nutrients such as vitamins and minerals that are co-factors in many biochemical pathways to keep your body running efficiently, especially while working to release extra pounds.

 Answer: Yes, an acidic stomach functions as one of the initial processes of immune defense.

 Another very important function of an acidic environment of the stomach is an initial line of defense against bacteria or viruses that we might encounter when eating or drinking.
-The acidic stomach takes away those bacterial and viral proteins and renders them harmless to the body, therefore, helping to prevent infections.
-The acidic stomach assists the defense ability we have through our nose with the hairs and mucous helping to trap airborne bacteria or viruses.
+The acidic stomach takes away those bacterial and viral proteins and renders them harmless to the body, helping prevent infections.
+The acidic stomach assists our defense ability through our nose with the hairs and mucous helping trap airborne bacteria or viruses.
 Salivary antibodies in our mouths are another assisting line of defense.
 Our bodies are always working to keep us well.

 Answer: The answer is in the physiology of digestion.
-First of all, LES, which stands for the Lower Esophageal Sphincter is a circular muscle at the bottom of the esophagus.
+First, LES, the Lower Esophageal Sphincter, is a circular muscle at the bottom of the esophagus.
 It is located at the junction of the stomach and is made up of smooth muscle.
-The LES is a muscle that sometimes contracts and closes the space between the esophagus and the stomach and sometimes it stays open for short periods of time.
+The LES is a muscle that sometimes contracts and closes the space between the esophagus and the stomach and sometimes stays open for short periods.
 The LES serves as a barrier so that acid-containing stomach contents normally do not come in contact with the esophagus.
-When it is functioning properly, it naturally only opens long enough to allow food to pass through.
+When functioning properly, it naturally only opens long enough to allow food to pass through.

 Answer: If the timing for the opening mechanism after swallowing is disrupted, it can stay open for too long.
-Often extra weight in the middle of the body creates ‘up pressure’ on the stomach and LES is forced to open too long mechanically.
+Often extra weight in the middle of the body creates pressure on the stomach, and LES is forced to open too long mechanically.
 Foods, drugs, and medical conditions can cause this laxity as well.

 Answer: Yes, eating late at night and then lying down flat with a full stomach can contribute to the upward flow of acid contents of the stomach into the esophagus.
 Combined with lying down, the effect of gravity and excess acid will weaken the LES and worsen GERD.
 Spicy or acidic foods like tomato sauces that stimulate digestive juices and lower pH levels can contribute to GERD symptoms in some people.